Ketchup as a vegetable: Results

 Nearly 400 participating schools, serving an estimated 2.8 million students, dropped out of the School Lunch Program between September 1980 and September 1981.
 Specific school districts witnessed large percentages of students choosing to bring their own lunch rather than pay the now higher priced meals.
 For example, in Clark County, Nevada, nearly half (46 percent) of students dropped out of the program as a result of a 30 percent increase in the cost of subsidized meal costs.

 On September 25, 1981, President Reagan withdrew the original regulations proposed by the Food and Nutrition Service due in part to the sharp criticism from the opposition.
 Afterwards the Food and Nutrition Service submitted revised proposals on November 17, 1981 that removed all mention of condiments counting as vegetables and adhered to the goal of providing one third of all daily nutrients in school lunches.

 Despite such revisions, the Reagan Administration's policy was never implemented and FNS Administrator Hoagland was fired at the end of November.

 "Mr. Hoagland... was lashed on Capitol Hill and skewered by the White House, which removed him from his job two days before Thanksgiving."
 Hoagland attributed the strength of hunger lobby groups as the source of the FNS regulations downfall.
 "I may have let the President down by not carefully orchestrating the groups."
 According to The Washington Post, "there's a lobby guarding every dish."

 Similar efforts

 In 2011, Congress passed a bill that barred the USDA from changing its nutritional guidelines for school lunches.
-The proposed changes would have limited the amount of potatoes allowed in lunches, required more green vegetables, and declared a half-cup of tomato paste to count as a serving of vegetables, rather than the current standard of 2 tablespoons (30 mL).
+The proposed changes would have limited the amount of potatoes allowed in lunches, required more green vegetables, and declared a half-cup (120 ml) of tomato paste to count as a serving of vegetables, rather than the current standard of 2 tablespoons (30 mL).
 The blocking of these proposed higher standards meant that the smaller amount of tomato paste in pizza could continue to be counted as a vegetable in school lunches.
 The move resulted in widespread mockery, with headlines saying Congress had declared pizza to be a vegetable.
 The blocking legislation was criticized heavily, since the change had also been lobbied for by food companies such as ConAgra, and the block was a substantial blow to efforts to make school lunches healthier.